-The stockholders ratify at the annual stockholders' meeting, all the acts and resolutions of the Management and the Board of Directors, which includes the approval of director's fees and bonuses.
+The stockholders ratify at the annual stockholders' meeting, all the acts and resolutions of the Management and the Board of Directors, which includes the approval of director's fees.

 Remuneration Scheme Date of Stockholders' Approval The stockholders granted authority to the Board of Directors to set per diems each year in accordance with the Company's By-Laws.
 14 November 2005 Subject to the approval of the stockholders, the Board of Directors is authorized to fix the per diems of the directors attending Board meetings, Executive Committee meetings and other committee meetings.
 The amounts of the per diem shall be guided by reasonableness and industry practice.
 (Section 10, Article III of the By-Laws) An amount equivalent to five percent of net income before tax in each year shall be paid and distributed at the Board's discretion, to the members of the Board, the Executive Committee and officers of the Corporation (Section 12, Article III of the By-Laws).
+The stockholders approved the: (i) directors' fees and bonus for FY 2016 in the amount of Php500,000.00 and 13 January 2017 P500,000.00, respectively; and (ii) per diem allowance of the members of the Board Committees in the amount of Php30,000.00 per committee meeting attended, The stockholders also approved the fixing of the remuneration of the directors and Board Committees starting FY 2017 as follows: For Directors- Php40,000.00 per meeting For Board Committees - Php30,000.00 per committee meeting.